openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 build "blog-4" started
 ```

-If for some reason a build was wrongly started, of you realised it would fail anyway, you can cancel the build by running ``oc cancel-build`` and supplying the name of the build.
+If for some reason a build was wrongly started, or you realised it would fail anyway, you can cancel the build by running ``oc cancel-build`` and supplying the name of the build.

 ``oc cancel-build blog-4``{{execute}}